mlsmrc/ibmcloud_iks_certificate_renewal/README.md

 ## Resolution

-We are going to provide a **[operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) CronJob** which manages the TLS certificate renewal.
+We are going to provide a container which manages the TLS certificate renewal, performing those actions:

+- IBM Cloud login
+- old secret backup
+- download TLS certificate from IBM Cloud Certificate Manager
+- create a new secret based on downloaded certificate
+- Kubernetes deployment restart